6 Headstone Designs for Couples

 5. Custom-Shaped Monuments

-As the name implies, a custom-shaped husband and wife monument is larger than other grave markers and is an impressive sight in a cemetery.
+As the name implies, a custom-shaped husband and wife monument can be larger than other grave markers, but not always, and is an impressive sight in a cemetery.
 If you’re looking for a more eye-catching design, consider a custom upright monument in any shape or style that represents the life you’ve created together as husband and wife.

 6. Second Marriage Memorials

 There may come a time in your life when your spouse passes away and you get remarried.
 Many remarried couples wonder, “Am I able to be buried with my new husband or wife as well?”
-Like every other aspect of double headstone design, there is no “right answer” to this.
+Like every other aspect, there is no “right answer” to this.
 It is entirely up to you.
+Here are some options to consider:

 Explore Other Elements of Headstone Design